eriknakamura/pan-biosphere/README.md

 7. Whatever else you need to get it to work :)

 # Pinouts
-This is just data lines, Vin and Ground is pretty self explanitory and varies per device.
+This is just data lines, Vin and Ground is pretty self explanatory and varies per device.
 I might have missed some, confirm in code.
 - LCD SDA -- D0
 - LCD SCL -- D1
 - RGB Rotary Encoder Button -- D3